 Due to spending excessive amounts of time in front of screens, countless children are experiencing depression, anxiety, suicidal thoughts, hyperactivity.
 If you think your child is being negatively impacted by screen time you can do something about it.

 I have previously shared tips for how to limit screen time for kids and breaking cell phone addiction but today I am going to suggest you try a blackout.
 What is a blackout you say?
 And how will it really help your family?
 Well, let me leave it to an expert to explain that.
-Stacy Jagger, Licensed Marriage and Family Therapist (LMFT) and Registered Play Therapist (RPT) is author of the new book 30 Day Blackout (affiliate link below).
+Stacy Jagger, Licensed Marriage and Family Therapist (LMFT) and Registered Play Therapist (RPT) is author of the new book 30 Day Blackout (affiliate link).
 In 30 Day Blackout, Stacy shares how she has helped hundreds of families turn off technology and turn on meaningful relationships.

 I have been given permission to reprint the Introduction to 30 Day Blackout here.
 I think it will serve to inspire you to think about your family values and take action.
 As VeryWellFamily points out, “Many of the conversations about screen time focus on the dangers toward children.
 But, too much time on digital devices hurts parents too.”